falvarezb/smallapps/openmp/readme.md

 __Analysis__:

 - the effect of false sharing is inversely proportional to the number of threads; that makes sense as the array _double sum[num_threads]_ will span more and more cache lines and therefore the probability of 2 threads accessing the same cache line will be lower
-- the performance of the _padded_ and _synced_ versions is similar but the _synced_ version is more portable across different hardware architectures
+- the performance of the _padded_ and _synced_ versions is similar but the _synced_ version is portable across different hardware architectures
 - the _for-reduction_ version uses the default scheduler and default number of threads that, in my machine, is 16 (one per core)
+- the _for-reduction_ version can be compiled without OpenMP flag and become _serial_pi_ again.